Food in the Spotlight

 In that regard the Austrian Agency for Health and Food Safety (AGES) developed an online tool to allow the comparison of food products available in the Austrian market.
 Additionally, the data contribute to the “Nutrient Value Monitoring” carried out by the AGES to improve the nutritional situation in Austria.

-The project “Food in the Spotlight” is supported by the Federal Ministry of Labour, Social Affairs, Health and Consumer Protection (BMASGK) and by the health promotion program "Healthy eating from the start!".
+The project “Food in the Spotlight” is supported by the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK) and by the health promotion program "Healthy eating from the start!".

 To our online tool.